dryajov/js-libp2p-analytics/README.md

 ### Why?

 `libp2p` collects stats about existing connections, but those are not exposed and its not possible query those stats from the outside.
-This module allows doing just that by exposing them as a pojo.
+This module allows doing just that by exposing them to other nodes to query.
+Note that right now there is no authentication and any node would be able to query stats from any other node.

 ## Table of Contents